michaelcpuckett/sw-app-router/README.md

 1. Define the React component for the page and export `getStaticProps` and `metadata`.

-1. Run `npm run prepare` to update the routes.
+1. Run `npm run app-router` to update the routes.

 ## License